-I will discuss the three main areas where you can make assignments to quantity fields in CO-PA:
+There are three main areas where you can make assignments to quantity fields in CO-PA.

-1. Assigning Quantity fields from Sales Documents: This is the most common assignment that is made, because most of the postings in CO-PA come from sales documents.
+This is the most common assignment, because most of the postings in CO-PA come from sales documents.
 You will therefore want to map the sales quantity that led to the revenue postings from billing documents or sales orders (if you have activated Transfer of Incoming Sales Orders using transaction KEKF) by going to transaction KE4M or by accessing the following configuration menu path:

 Anytime you post a sales document, the sales quantities will be updated in CO-PA.

-2. Assigning Quantity Fields from Manufacturing Orders: When you produce a product using production orders, process orders, product cost collectors, etc., you can transfer the quantity produced to CO-PA by going to transaction KEI1 or via the configuration menu path: Controlling -> Profitability Analysis -> Flows of Actual Values -> Settlement of Production Variances -> Define PA Transfer Structure for Variance Settlement.
-Click on the relevant Transfer Structure (which is assigned to the settlement structure of the order type) and double-click on the “Assignment Lines” folder.
+Click on the relevant PA Transfer Structure (which is assigned to the settlement structure of the order type) and double-click on the “Assignment Lines” folder.
 Then enter an assignment number, a description and click on the “Qty billed/delivered” checkbox as shown in Figure 2.

 Then double-click on the “Value Fields” folder and select “Quantity Field”; enter “3” in the “Fixed/Variable” column and enter the relevant quantity value field as shown in Figure 3.

-Anytime you settle the manufacturing order which has been delivered or technically complete, the quantity of the order will be passed to CO-PA.
+Anytime you settle the manufacturing order which has been delivered or technically complete, the quantity of the order will be passed to CO.